docker/labs/nodejs/porting/2_application_image.md

 # Create the application's image

-* Usage of 2 images to package the application
+* We will use 2 images to package the application
   * one image for the database
   * one image for the application

-* avoid to add too many services in a single image
+## The application

-## Application
+* There are several possibilities to create the image

-* several possibilities to create the image
+  * extend an official Linux distribution image (Ubuntu, CentOS, ...) and install Node.js runtime
-  * extend official Linux distribution image (Ubuntu, CentOS, ...) with Node.js runtime
+  * use the official Node.js image (https://hub.docker.com/_/node/)

-  * usage of the official Node.js image (https://hub.docker.com/_/node/)
+We'll go for the second option as it offers an optimized image.

 ## Database

-* usage of the official [MongoDB image](https://hub.docker.com/_/mongo/)
+* Usage of the official [MongoDB image](https://hub.docker.com/_/mongo/)

 ## Dockerfile